areebafatima24/CodeAlpha_Sentiment_Analysis/README.md

 Before writing code, I wrote these down:

 1. What percentage of customers are happy with this product?
-2. What words appear most in negative reviews?
+2. What words appear most across all reviews?
 3. Is there a pattern in what unhappy customers complain about?
 4. Can we automatically detect emotion without reading manually?
 5. What should the business do differently based on these reviews?